BOARD OF DIRECTORS

 The Board of Directors provides oversight and is responsible for setting the overall direction, strategy and policies for the Credit Union.
 The Board of Directors is also responsible for ensuring we have adequate resources to fulfill our mission and number one priority of Member Service and helping each Member achieve lasting financial well-being.

-Directors and Associate Directors are tirelessly dedicated to serving the Credit Union.
+Directors are tirelessly dedicated to serving the Credit Union.
 They spend on average ten plus hours each month fulfilling their responsibilities, including preparing for and attending meetings, strategic planning sessions, committee meetings and mandatory training.

 Directors must act with integrity, make sound ethical judgments, speak frankly, and have the experience to serve and meet the regulatory requirements of a large financial institution.

 Directors are responsible for the general direction and control of the Credit Union in accordance with the Federal Credit Union Act, the National Credit Union Administration's (NCUA) Rules and Regulations, other applicable law and sound business practices.
 Each Director must carry out his or her duties in good faith, in a manner reasonably believed to be in the best interests of the Membership, and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use under similar circumstances.

 Every Director must have strong leadership capabilities, be willing to work collaboratively with others, and be able to contribute to discussions on and make a wide range of decisions covering business, financial, human resources, technology and social issues, to name a few.
 They are expected to bring resilience, diversity of views, and contemporary perspectives to deliberations.